STAT 1401

 You will want to make use of the TI-83/84 for statistical calculations and tests.
 Here is a quick guide with pictures from Austin Peay State University on using the TI-84.

 After watching videos, one should proceed to practice the techniques of the section.
 These problems are not graded.
 You may attempt them as many times as you would like.
 Guides to solving each problem are available along with references to key sections of the textbook.
 Practice provides the learning needed for this course.
 Keep asking ALEKS to "try another" until you are perfectly adept at the problem types.
 Videos and homework problems are great but they cannot answer questions.
 That's where I come in.
-I will hold online office hours every T and Th at 10AM in MS Teams.
-Of course, I am also available via email at jdemaio@kennesaw.edu and appointments at other times are also available as needed.
+I am available via email at jdemaio@kennesaw.edu and MS Teams appointments are also available.
+Please contact me; I don't bite.
+The worst you'll have to suffer through will be pop culture references that date me.

 Since homework is not graded, all videos and homeworks are "open" all semester long with "submit" dates after the semester ends.
 That just ensures everything is available for viewing and practice all semester long.
 If you sort assignments by start date, everything should line up as videos and their companion homework.